Ablazesphere/PanasonicIR/README.md

 ## **Introduction**

-Project Title is a project that does something useful.
-It was created to solve a particular problem, and it provides a solution that is better than the alternatives.
+PanasonicIr is a project that can mimic an actual AC remote.
+It is capable of chnaging temperature, wing speed, set timer and other various parameters.
+It provides an easier cost effective solution that is better than any alternatives.

 ## **Installation**